Surya-R-1999/futurense-dataengg-bootcamp/Notes/Snowflake/notes.md

 - In Hive Warehouse the size is not mandatory for datatypes, same goes for snowflake.

+# Case:2 Tables are imported from Local to Snowflake WareHouse

          CREATE OR REPLACE TABLE sales(
          Region varchar(80),